adrianduffell/wp-etsy-widget/README.md

-# Etsy WIdget for WordPress
+# Etsy Widget for WordPress

 Displays the latest products from a shop as a grid of thumbnails using a WordPress widget.